-In 2015, Environmental Defense Fund's lead economist Gernot Wagner praised carbon pricing in the prestigious journal Nature but deplored its limited adoption.
-He called for wellconceived subsidies akin to those in the IRA to create the right political environment.
+In a 2015 article in the prestigious journal Nature, Environmental Defense Fund's lead economist Gernot Wagner praised carbon pricing but deplored its limited adoption.
+He called for well-conceived subsidies akin to those in the IRA to create the right political environment.